nus-cs2103-AY2324S2/ip/docs/README.md

 ## Marking tasks: "mark"

-Marks a task as completed or unmark it.
+Marks a task as completed.

 Format: `mark <task index>`

 - The index must refer to an index number shown in the displayed task list.

-- If a task is unmarked initially, after the command, the task would be marked.
-- If a task is marked initially, after the command, the task would be unmarked.
+Example:

+- `mark 3` would mark task

+## Unmarking tasks: "unmark"

+UnMarks a task as incomplete.

+Format: `unmark <task index>`

+- The index must refer to an index number shown in the displayed task list.

 Example:

 - `mark 3` would mark task 3

 ## List tasks on a specific day: `tasks_on`
 Shows all the events and deadlines that fall on that day. **Events would be displayed as long as given date falls in between the start and end date, inclusive.**

 Format: `tasks_on <YYYY-MM-DD>`

 Example:
 - `tasks_on 2024-02-02` would show all the events and deadlines on that day.

 ## Finding task with keyword: `find`